Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-4/problem_1.md

 1. Using a stack
 2. Using recursion

 Both stack and recursion are typically good for "doing something else before coming back".
 Both methods are open to use in this task.
-However, any usage of any kind of array/vector/list/queue is not allowed.
+However, usage of any kind of array/vector/list/queue is not allowed.

 ### Testing